MoarVM/MoarVM/docs/arg-passing.markdown

 for foo(...) afterwards.

 # Parameter Handling
-While some langauges may have their own binding support driven by their own signature objects, the core instruction set provides a mechanism that should handle most needs.
+While some languages may have their own binding support driven by their own signature objects, the core instruction set provides a mechanism that should handle most needs.